thesephist/animated-value/README.md

 ### `AnimatedValue`

-The `AnimatedValue` class represents a value (usually a CSS property) that you can define an animation for.
+The `AnimatedValue` class represents a value (usually a CSS or text number value) that you can define an animation for.
 An animation is defined by three things:

 - `start`: The initial value of the `AnimatedValue`
 - `end`: The final value of the `AnimatedValue`